Shalome25/PowerShell/Scripts/README.md

-This folder is Mailbox scripts and commands.
+Folders for different scripts and commands.